Cancer Research UK has a clinical trials database. This includes trials that:

 - how many times (and how often) people have treatment

-- if it is a dose escalation trial
+- if it is a dose escalation or dose expansion trial

 - if it includes a quality of life questionnaire